 As an example of how glass can perform in the RF world, 430 – 490 MHz and 37 – 40 GHz bandpass filters were designed, built, and tested.

 The results of bandpass filters were, as you would expect them to be, great.
 Specifically looking at the 37-40GHz bandpass, we get a loss of less than -1 dB.

 Why is this good?
-When compared to bandpass filters in similar frequency ranges made from other materials, the glass bandpass filters had less than half of the loss.
+When compared to bandpass filters in similar frequency ranges made from other materials, the glass bandpass filters had less than half of the loss of traditional designs.
 This is based on a sampling of data from the market where loss was listed as -2 through -3 dB.

 The RF crossover was designed to to operate as a DC-40GHz 0805 K-Band crossover.
 The overall size of the crossover 2.00 mm x 1.25 mm x 260 µm.

 This RF crossover has a much larger operating range (DC – 40 GHz) vs many of the comparable RF crossovers on the market (DC – 6 GHz).

 Insertion loss for the RF crossover is also low over the range of operation with approximately -0.05 dB loss at 6 GHz through -0.23 dB loss at 40 GHz.

 Samtec can develop a wide range of RF components, which include baluns, couplers, high/low-pass filters, impedance matching devices, diplexers, analog/digital filters, and cross-overs.